Understanding the Anger of Britain's Underclass

 Winner of the Orwell Prize 2018

-From 9 August 2018, Poverty Safari will be published by Picador in association with Luath Press.
+Poverty Safari is now published by Picador in association with Luath Press.
 The title is available to order here.

 Back cover text: